SahilVijaySingh28/PeerChat/docs/02_CORE_RESTRUCTURING_PROGRESS.md

 ## Overview

-This document tracks the progress of the core restructuring phase for the FlashChat application.
+This document tracks the progress of the core restructuring phase for the PeerChat application.

 ## Completed Tasks